|Air Pollution Control Program fact sheet||

 How can I keep updated on the status?

-The department will continue to keep all Missourians informed as it moves forward on the VW environmental mitigation trust.
-Receive the latest email updates by signing up for the Volkswagen Settlement updates.
+The department will continue to keep all Missourians informed as it moves forward on the Volkswagen Trust.
+Receive the latest email updates by signing up for the Volkswagen Trust updates.
 Click the “Get Updates on This Issue” link on dnr.mo.gov/env/apcp/vw or check the department’s website for information about projects, applications, lists of chosen applicants and other relevant information.

 When project selection occurs, the department will post online all relevant information, including names of recipients; the amount of mitigation funds allocated to each project; cost share anticipated for each project and expected reductions in NOx emissions for each project.